Installer polish

 Support

-Support helps cover hosting, testing, domain costs, and development time for safer local automation.
+Get the packaged Mac release or support hosting, testing, domain costs, and development time for safer local automation.